Holiday rentals in Betws-y-Coed

 As you walk along the main street lined with stone and slate buildings, it is easy to see how this idyllic setting encouraged the formation of Betws-y-Coed artists’ colony in the 19th century, one of the first of its kind in Britain.
 Much of the village dates back to its popularity as a tourist resort around this time and the nearby Trefriw Spa.
 There is a sense of real pride in Welsh heritage here, so it is fitting that the man responsible for translating the Bible into Welsh in the 16th century was born at Tŷ Mawr Wybrnant within a stone’s throw of the village.

-Top things to do in Betws-y-Coed
+What are the top things to do in Betws-y-Coed?

 Tu Hwnt i’r Bont